Living on Low Income

 Low Cost, No Cost

-Diversity Services publishes the Low Cost, No Cost guide four times a year.
+Accessibility and Inclusion Services publishes the Low Cost, No Cost guide four times a year.
 The guide provides information on a selection of low cost (under $10) and free recreation opportunities made available by the City of Richmond and its community partners, as well as showcases some of the free events available.
 For a copy of the Low Cost, No Cost Guide, click on the printable PDF below or pick one up at a community facility.

 Parks, Recreation and Culture Guide